 CO3: Understand Shakespeare's rich use of language and literary conventions

-CO4:to apply knowledge of the social, political, and intellectual context of
+CO4:to apply knowledge of the social, political, and intellectual context of change, and develop the meaning of the plays.

 Elizabethan England to an understanding of Shakespeare's works.